 The world is rapidly changing, and with the emergence of new technology and more flexible and creative jobs available, the work industry is no different.
 A few decades ago, most people would be expected to attend university or obtain some sort of certification and then land a job in one or another company to remain as their employee for most of their life.
 Nowadays, the average length of employment at one given company or business is four and a half years!
+With this shift in the working world, so comes a shift within the structures of employment, with more and more employees deciding to outsource their workforce from freelancers and contractors.
+There’s lots of talent (and therefore competition) in the freelance pool, and not all opportunities are distributed evenly.
+If you have a passion for software development and want to gain employability, freelance developing is the way to go.
+Study Web Development defines freelance web developing as a profession that handles and manages the coding that’s involved in website building.
+Although full of opportunity, the world of freelance developing can be full of hurdles and challenges.
+So, keep reading to discover 10 tips in order to make it through the freelance developing world alive and well!

 1. Invest Your Money Wisely!

 Being a freelancer, you have to take care of your own financial stability, which has it’s perks but it involves having a wide scope and being able to anticipate difficulty and prepare for it.
 Read a few books or watch a few courses on value investing and start putting money away every month.
+Freelancing as a developer provides great flexibility, but it also means more uncertainty about long term income.
+Not only will it provide security down the line, but the dividend income can become significant after a few years of dedicated saving.

 2. Health Insurance